the-linck/VBScript-Reflect/README.md

 You may, optionaly, use **ASPJson** in your project to enable the JSON exportation capabilities of this library.

-This edition already ships ASPJson, making all functionalities work out-of-box.

 # Project structure